-In Devon it is estimated that smoking related health costs to the NHS alone are approximately £37.5m annually.
-There are over 5,700 admissions to NHS Devon hospitals each year which are due to smoking.
-This is estimated to cost the NHS around £15.9 million each year, or £33.40 for every person in Devon aged over 35.
-Each year, smokers in Devon spend an estimated £205.6m on tobacco related products.
-The cost of smoking to society in Devon (including smoking related lost productivity, absenteeism, litter cleaning, fires etc.) and the NHS, is estimated to be £191.3m.
+In Devon it is estimated that smoking related health costs to the NHS alone are approximately £28.2m annually.
+There are over 7900 admissions to NHS Devon hospitals each year which are due to smoking.
+This is estimated to cost the NHS around £16.8 million each year.

+The cost of smoking to society in Devon (including smoking related lost productivity, absenteeism, litter cleaning, fires etc.) and the NHS, is estimated to be £162.5m.
 The cost of smoking related fires can be divided into the response costs to the fire service in dealing with an incident, and the consequential costs, such as cost to insurers and property owners, and the physical, employment and emotional costs of injuries and death.